rzelazko/lime-tracker/README.md

 - Change `emailVerificationDate` to indicate it is sending date (not verification)
 - Table on small screen looks bad - actions should be in the same line
 - Use Firestore instead of dummy data (unlock DB)
-- Seizure: id should be mandatory (and use `Partial` when we don't have it)
 - Firestore service: `enableIndexedDbPersistence`